gbrlfaria/rune-breaker/README.md

 1. First, the program removes all contours whose area is too small or too large compared to a real surrounding circle.

 2. Then, a score is calculated for each remaining contour.
-This score is based on the difference between the contour, a perfect ellipse, and a perfect circle.
+This score is based on the similarity between the contour, a perfect ellipse, and a perfect circle.

 3. Next, the contour with the best score is selected.